cltempleton1127/ELK-Stack-Project/README.md

 There were four playbooks used when creating this network.

 Playbook	Action(s)
-my-playbook	This is the initial playbook to add a container to the Jump Box and install docker.io, pip3, Docker python ELK Playbook	This playbook increased the resources for the ELK server, add the container, and install docker.io, pip3, Docker python filebeat-playbook	This playbook pulled the download, config file, and .yml for Filebeat metricbeat-playbook	This playbook pulled the download, config file, and .yml for Metricbeat Playbooks and Config Files
+pentest	This is the initial playbook to add a container to the Jump Box and install docker.io, pip3, Docker python ELK-playbook	This playbook increased the resources for the ELK server, add the container, and install docker.io, pip3, Docker python filebeat-playbook	This playbook pulled the download, config file, and .yml for Filebeat metricbeat-playbook	This playbook pulled the download, config file, and .yml for Metricbeat Playbooks and Config Files
-Since my-playbook was the playbook created as part of the Cloud Security unit, it would need to be implemented first to have an Ansible control node configured.
+Since pentest playbook was the playbook created as part of the Cloud Security unit, it would need to be implemented first to have an Ansible control node configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

 Copy the playbook file to /etc/ansible.
 Update the Ansible Host File to include the webservers and ELK server (and IP addresses).
 Run the playbook, and navigate to command line to check that the installation worked as expected.
-Playbook: ELK Playbook Location: /etc/ansible/ELK_playbook.yml GitBash Steps to enable Kibana Dashboard
+Playbook: ELK Playbook Location: /etc/ansible/ELK-playbook.yml GitBash Steps to enable Kibana Dashboard

 URL to check if the ELK server is running